W4RH4WK/Anker-Unity/Docs/ControlScheme.md

     - `LT` + `RT`
     - Trigger + face button

+- When combining a trigger with a face button, `RT` is preferred over `LT`.

 - Stick input is deemed imprecise and needs additional processing like deadzoning or angle snapping.
   Furthermore, visual feedback is required for aiming tasks.